Directional genetic differentiation and asymmetric migration: Theory

-How can this concept be formalized?
-For each pair of populations to be investigated (populations A and B in this example), we introduce a hypothetical \emph{pool of migrants} with an allelic composition inferred from the two populations investigated.
-That is, we introduce a hypothetical population with an allelic distribution $\boldsymbol{f}(\boldsymbol{a},\boldsymbol{b})$.
-From our thought experiment we can define a number of requirements for $\boldsymbol{f}(\boldsymbol{a},\boldsymbol{b})$: \begin{enumerate} \item $\boldsymbol{f}(\boldsymbol{a},\boldsymbol{b})$ should be symmetric in its arguments, since the order of populations is arbitrary. \item Alleles not represented in one of the populations can be assumed not to be relevant for migration.
+Let us present a general motivation of this definition of the hypothetical pool of migrants.
+From the hypothetical scenario a number of requirements for the hypothetical pool $\boldsymbol{f}(\boldsymbol{a},\boldsymbol{b})$ are defined: \begin{enumerate} \item $\boldsymbol{f}(\boldsymbol{a},\boldsymbol{b})$ should be symmetric in its arguments, since the order of populations is arbitrary. \item Alleles not represented in one of the populations can be assumed not to be relevant for gene flow.
 As a consequence $\boldsymbol{f}$ should be non-zero only for alleles present at non-zero frequencies in both populations. \end{enumerate} A general form for $\boldsymbol{f}(\boldsymbol{a},\boldsymbol{b})$ consistent with these two conditions would be

+with arbitrary exponents $\alpha_k,\beta_k>0$ for all $k$, an arbitrary $K$ defining the number of summands involved and arbitrary weighting and normalization constants $\gamma$ and $\gamma_k$.
+Here \emph{arbitrary} means, that at this stage any function defined through any arbitrary set of the parameters above would be consistent with considerations 1 and 2.
+In this vein equation \eqref{eq:f-general-multiplicative} defines a quite general class of functions.

-with arbitrary exponents $\alpha_k,\beta_k>0$ for all $k$, an arbitrary $K$ defining the number of summands involved and $\gamma_k$ being a constant.
-In the optimal example data discussed in connection with the thought experiment (Table \ref{tab:thought-exp}) we have $a_1/a_2=b_1/b_2$, which mirrors the fact that alleles $1$ and $2$ in population B originate from a strong gene flow from A. In order to be consistent with the thought experiment, we require the pool of migrants to reproduce this proportion of alleles as well: \begin{enumerate} \item In case of strong gene flow in only one direction between populations with initially mutually different alleles we require $f_i(\boldsymbol{a},\boldsymbol{b})/f_j(\boldsymbol{a},\boldsymbol{b})=a_i/a_j=b_i/b_j$ for all combination of alleles $i$ and $j$ present in both populations. \item As a vector of allele frequencies $\boldsymbol{f}$ needs to be normalized, i.e.\ it needs to fulfill $\sum_if_i=1$. \end{enumerate} From the 3rd requirement on $\boldsymbol{f}$ we can demand $\alpha_k+\beta_k=1$ for any $k$, making an equation of the form
+In the optimal example data discussed in connection with the hypothetical scenario (Table \ref{tab:thought-exp}) $a_1/a_2=b_1/b_2$, which mirrors the fact that the proportions of alleles $1$ and $2$ in population 1 is reflected in the gene flow and transferred to population 2.
+In order to be consistent with the hypothetical scenario, the pool of migrants is required to reproduce this proportion of alleles as well: \begin{enumerate} \item In case of strong gene flow only occurring in one direction between populations, initially with mutually different alleles, $f_i(\boldsymbol{a},\boldsymbol{b})/f_j(\boldsymbol{a},\boldsymbol{b})=a_i/a_j=b_i/b_j$ is required for all combination of alleles $i$ and $j$ present in both populations. \item As a vector of allele frequencies $\boldsymbol{f}$ needs to be normalized, i.e.\ it needs to fulfill $\sum_if_i=1$. \end{enumerate} From the 3rd requirement on $\boldsymbol{f}$ it can be defined that $\alpha_k+\beta_k=1$ for any $k$, making an equation of the form